Three Simple Models for Going Online

 - Option 3: Skip the Video and Teach Entirely in Canvas

 This option works especially well for small discussion-based classes, though it’s also effective for large lectures, especially if you have a moderator.
 Use Zoom web conferencing to hold synchronous class sessions when you are not able to meet in person.

 - Visit Stanford UIT's Zoom site to download the Zoom application.

 - The Teaching in Zoom FAQ is a great resource for learning about useful features and common use cases for teaching.

 - Access Zoom conveniently from within your Canvas course site.

 - Log into your course and find Zoom on the side menu.

 - Click the blue Schedule button to set up your class meeting.
-Make sure Recurring meeting is checked.
+Make sure the Recurring Meeting box is checked.

 - If you want to record your sessions (recommended for accessibility reasons and to help students with poor internet connections to catch up), check the Record automatically checkbox.

 - Set up another meeting for your office hours.
 Don't set those to record.